MinekPo1/FuSS/spec.md

 "2"
 ```

+Note that in this case the function returns a structure.
+See [Structures](#structures) for more information.

 ## Defining macros

-If you with to spefify a value with out defining a function, a macro may be used.
+If you with to specify a value with out defining a function, a macro may be used.
 A macro is created by first placing the `static macro`, followed by the macros type and the name of the macro.

 ```FuSS